touilleio/alephium-mining-companion/README.md

    on a fixed frequency (hourly, daily, ...).
 Note that the wallet can be created anywhere as long as it's a valid Alephium address

-Sidecar means it needs to run alongside an Alephium full node, and particularly have REST connectivity to it (default port 12973)
+Companion means it needs to run alongside an Alephium full node, and particularly have REST connectivity to it (default port 12973)

 ![mining-sidecar](alephium-mining.png)